pippim/pippim.github.io/index.md

 ![Github Octacat Mascot by pngwing.com](/assets/img/pngwing.com.png){: style="float: left" height="50%" width="50%"}{:class="img-responsive"}

-### Free open-source software for the world!

 See the **About** page to learn what the name pippim stands for. *(Hint: it's nothing)*

 See the **Answers** page to read solutions for problems everyday people had using computers.
 Mostly in Linux and specifically in Ubuntu.
-Some of these answers are quite detailed and include lots of code.

-See the **Programs** page for full fledged applications you can use to solve such problems as automatically setting brightness and color temperatures independently on three monitors.
-The settings are controlled by sunrise and sunset times.
-The times are automatically retrieved each day.
+See the **Programs** page for full fledged applications that make your life easier.

 Click the **Email** button to send an email to pippim!

 **Image credit:** [PNGWING](https://www.pngwing.com/en/free-png-medya)

+### Free open-source software for the world!

 ### [📧 Send an Email to pippim](mailto:pippim.com@gmail.com)